 Every year, individuals who hold certifications or qualifications earned from The IIA must report CPE/CPD credits earned by year’s end.

-IIA certificants must report 40 Continuing Professional Education (CPE) credits earned in support of the Certified Internal Auditor (CIA) credential, and 20 hours for specialty certifications, including the Certification in Control Self-Assessment (CCSA), Certified Financial Services Auditor (CFSA), Certified Government Auditing Professional (CGAP), or Certification in Risk Management Assurance (CRMA).
-Individuals who hold the or Qualification in Internal Audit Leadership (QIAL), Certified Process Safety Auditor (CPSA), or Certified Professional Environmental Auditor (CPEA) must report Continuing Professional Development (CPD) credits earned.
+IIA-credentialed individuals must report 40 Continuing Professional Education (CPE) credits earned in support of the Certified Internal Auditor (CIA) credential, and 20 hours for specialty certifications, including the Certification in Control Self-Assessment (CCSA), Certified Financial Services Auditor (CFSA), Certified Government Auditing Professional (CGAP), and Certification in Risk Management Assurance (CRMA).
+Individuals who hold the Qualification in Internal Audit Leadership (QIAL) must report Continuing Professional Development (CPD) credits earned.

 All IIA-certified individuals are required to earn two of their CPE/CPD credits in ethics.
 To help with this requirement, The IIA is offering Ethics for Internal Auditors and Code of Ethics Conformance through OnDemand training.
 Participants can save on the OnDemand courses when purchased as part of The IIA’s Ethics Essentials course bundle.

 IIA-credentialed individuals must report credits earned by 31 December 2019, unless the certification itself was earned in 2019.
 IIA members should check with their local affiliate for CPE reporting guidelines and pricing.
 CPE reporting fees vary globally based on membership status.